generalofficial108-source/wapp-privacy-policy/index.md

 ## 1. Introduction

-Welcome to **Antrixum_prod**, a WhatsApp Business Messaging Application owned and operated by **Shriraj Misal** ("we," "our," or "us").
+Welcome to **Antrixum_prod**, a WhatsApp Business Messaging Application owned and operated by **Shriraj Misal** on behalf of **Antrixum Systems Private Limited** ("we," "our," or "us").
 This Privacy Policy describes how we collect, use, store, share, and protect information when you use our application and related services.

 Antrixum_prod is built on the **Meta WhatsApp Cloud API** and is designed to facilitate business communication through WhatsApp.
 By accessing or using our services, you acknowledge that you have read, understood, and agree to the practices described in this Privacy Policy.